-$20,000 reward offered in case of slain Border Patrol agent
+Border Patrol agents in Texas had traumatic head injuries

 "As you heard we lost a Border Patrol officer just yesterday and another one was brutally beaten and badly, badly hurt," Trump said Monday.
 "It looks like he'll make it, but very badly hurt."

-On Sunday, Trumped tweeted, "We will seek out and bring to justice those responsible.
+On Sunday, Trumped had tweeted, "We will seek out and bring to justice those responsible.
 We will, and must, build the Wall."

 On Monday, Gov. Greg Abbott's office announced a reward of up to $20,000 through Texas Crime Stoppers for information leading to the arrest and conviction of whoever killed Martinez and wounded his partner.